samclarke/sceditor.com/api/sceditor/unbind.md

 <div class="parameter" markdown="1">
 **excludeWysiwyg**
 Type: *[Boolean](/api/types/#bool)*
-Default: `true`
+Default: `false`

-If to unbind to the event from the WYSIWYG editor.
+If to not unbind the event from the WYSIWYG editor.
 </div>

 <div class="parameter" markdown="1">
 **excludeSource**
 Type: *[Boolean](/api/types/#bool)*
-Default: `true`
+Default: `false`

-If to unbind to the event from the source editor.
+If to not unbind the event from the source editor.
 </div>
 </div>